Heads Up!

 Yes, the transition to safety helmets will require a more significant up-front investment.
 But over the long term, employers are proactively protecting their workforce from serious injury.
 And in the world of construction and manufacturing, safety is the foundation for everything.

 Buzztag can evolve your brand with a customized safety helmet that meets rigorous industry standards and incorporates style, comfort, and cutting-edge features.
-Reach out today to schedule time with Jen at Buzztag for more information and a complimentary digital mock-up that showcases your brand and its commitment to a safer future.
+Reach out today to schedule time with Brenda at Buzztag for more information and a complimentary digital mock-up that showcases your brand and its commitment to a safer future.